 Cascade Head Trail

-At around 6 miles, you will find this moderate popular hike just north of Lincoln City.
-The hike is rewarded with views of the sea below from the cliffs above.
+At around 6 miles the hike is rewarded with views of the sea below from the cliffs above.
 The Nature Conservatory Trail is open all year round, with the other trailheads being shut down from January through July in an effort to protect the wildlife of the area.

 The most popular trailhead starts at Knights Park, which eventually takes you through stunning old-growth coastal forest.

-This well known hike takes you along an elk–frequented ridge to a basalt formation known locally as The Thumb (or sometimes more colorfully as God’s Thumb) on Siuslaw National Forest land.
-Hit the link here to read more about God’s Thumb.
+This well known hike takes you along an elk–frequented ridge to a basalt formation known locally as The Thumb (or sometimes more colorfully as God's Thumb) on Siuslaw National Forest land.
+Hit the link here to read more about God's Thumb.

 Drift Creek Fall